 Finally, as if it needed any other unusual features, this code has to be run on very specific hardware.
 It's fairly different from typical computing hardware in many respects.
 For starters, the machines that run the code often need a lot more human supervision than typical computing platforms.
 On top of this, the same code can produce substantially different results when run on different systems.
 In fact, it can produce varied results each time it's run on the same system.
 There's an interesting corollary to this; these systems are often pleasantly forgiving when dealing with code that contains errors, although equally they can potentially introduce errors of their own when executing code.

-Rather than talking more about this language, it might be about time to show an example of a program written using it.
-Check out this example of one I wrote in mid 2016, then click here to read part two of this article.
+Rather than talking more about this language, it might be about time to show an example of a program written using it, so click here to read part two of this article.